lmaughan921/experience-manager-brand-portal.en/help/using/guest-access.md

 A guest user session remains active for 15 mins.
 This means that the state of the **[!UICONTROL Lightbox]** is preserved for 15 mins from the session start time, and after that the current guest session restarts so the Lightbox state is lost.

 For example, a guest user logs in to Brand Portal at 1500 hours and adds assets to **[!UICONTROL Lightbox]** for download at 15:05 hours.
-If the user does not download the **[!UICONTROL Lightbox]** collection (or its assets) before 15:15 hours (within 15 mins of login), the user will have to restart the session.
-The **[!UICONTROL Lightbox]** will be empty which means the uploaded assets are no longer available if the session was lost.
+If the user does not download the **[!UICONTROL Lightbox]** collection (or its assets) before 15:15 hours (within 15 mins of login), the user has to restart the session.
+The **[!UICONTROL Lightbox]** is empty which means the uploaded assets are no longer available if the session was lost.

 ## Concurrent guest sessions allowed {#concurrent-guest-sessions-allowed}

 The number of concurrent guest sessions is limited to 10% of the total user quota per organization.
-This means for an organization having user quota of 200, maximum 20 guest users can work at the same time.
+It means for an organization having user quota of 200, maximum 20 guest users can work at the same time.
 The 21st user is denied access, and can access as a guest only if the session of any of the 20 active guest users ends.

 ## Guest user interaction with Brand Portal {#guest-user-interaction-with-brand-portal}